john-itcsolutions/cheirrs/README.md

 _______________________________________________________________

-## You need to repeat the following for worker-1 and worker-2 after completing the setup on worker-0
+## You need to repeat the following for worker-1 after completing the setup on worker-0

 ________________________________________________________________